 Esplanada Furnas $$$

-Exceptionally fresh seafood & located right on the water.
-Order your choice of the fresh fish available in the front, and the servers will grill it to perfection and de-bone at the table.
-Pair with a Portugese glass of wine.
+In Ericeria, it’s easy to find seafood.
+Esplanada Furans has exceptionally fresh seafood & is located right on the water.
+Order your choice of the fresh fish available in the front, and the servers will grill it to perfection and de-bone it at the table.
+Pair with a Portuguese glass of wine.